-The module is a software-hybrid module that has been tested on the test platform listed in section 2.1.
+The module is a software-hybrid module that has been tested on the test platforms listed in section 2.1.
 The Samsung FMP hardware component cannot be certified by the FCC as it is not a standalone device.
-The test platform is accepted by the FCC with the following information:
+The test platforms are accepted by the FCC with the following information: